jagermi3ster/The-Pentagon/_posts/2022-10-23- HTML FRONT END.md

 **CSS Learning**
 - I learned that different colors in CSS can be in a HEX form, RGB form or a HSL form.
 I then colored the different buttons and text.
 It was pretty straightforward with CSS, you call the ID and then can add different styles to each id.
 The way I spaced out everything was mostly with margins but I was having trouble with the title and bar below it.

+## Week 3 Problems

+- Our server went down on Tuesday, we got it fixed Wenesday.
+We also can not figure out how to play an alarm sound with a button using Javascript.